About Phase Converters

 Phase converters can operate multiple motors at the same time; usually 2 or 3 times the rated HP of combined HP.
 However, a phase converter cannot operate any one motor larger than the rated HP.
 A 10HP phase converter can operate multiple 10HP motors, or combined HP of 20 or more HP, but not any one motor larger than 10 HP.

 The phase converter adds the third phase.
 The single phase in, is the same single phase out.
 A rotary phase converter uses a standard three phase motor as an idler motor to help balance the voltage.
 Additional motors in the circuit only help to balance the output voltages.

 Because the single phase ‘in’, or real power is the same as leg 1 and 2 ‘out’; these leads must be used in the control circuit of the machine.
 The ‘manufactured’ leg cannot be used in the control circuit.

-We can also build Static Phase Converters or can customize a Phase Converter to your personal needs.
+(We can also build Static Phase Converters customized to your personal needs.)

 We offer the following Converter Sizes and Pricing*: